stenhaug/anchor/README.md

 # To do

+a few to dos in the overleaf project: https://www.overleaf.com/project/5e7915169cf58c00011c0ed1

 right now, the paper describes using the tbishirani gap cluster method but that isn't exactly right - needs to be updated

 need to up the simulation to actually be 100 runs